Medically Managed Detox

-The first 24 hours at CeDAR is used to assess and plan for any detoxification needs.
-We account for any co-occurring medical and psychiatric conditions.
+Addiction Assessment & Detoxification at CeDAR is used to effectively plan for individual detoxification needs.
+We evaluate all co-occurring medical and psychiatric conditions, and respond with the appropriate treatment.
 Detox at CeDAR is only available to patients who have been admitted into a Residential Treatment Program.

 CeDAR's Assessment Detox Unit (ADU) is a building on our campus devoted to 24/7 medically-monitored drug and alcohol withdrawal.
 Our UCHealth medical staff provides comprehensive drug and alcohol detox services that include a thorough assessment of the patient’s medical condition, psychiatric issues, and substance use history.
 We deliver efficient and complete medical treatment based on the individual needs of the patient.